hend-a-ghafour/Analyzing_Marketing_Campaigns/README.md

 - The data indicates that English is used as the default display language, even when the user’s preferred language is different.<br>
   ***This inconsistency—particularly for Arabic, German, and Spanish—may negatively impact user engagement with the ads.***

+- Users aged 19–24 represent the largest single segment (16.56%).
+More broadly, nearly half of all users are under 30.
+  ***indicating that younger audiences are a primary group of interest for marketing efforts.***